njwfish/personal-site/njwfish/static/about.md

 My name is Nic Fishman, I'm currently a PhD student in Statistics at Harvard University.

-I work on ML for science, specifically building reliable large-scale machine learning systems for biology, healthcare, and social science.
+I build reliable large-scale machine learning systems for science, focused on biology, healthcare, and social science.

 Currently I am working on three major applied projects: